Chronology of Oregon Events

 A convention is held in Salem to write a state

 constitution.
-Voters overwhelmingly approve the
+Voters overwhelmingly

 document that fall.